Flutter-Bounty-Hunters/flutter_test_goldens/doc/website/source/index.md

  * **Failure Files:** Flutter spreads a single test failure across four different files.
    It's frustrating to have to open up multiple files to cross reference.
-With `flutter_test_goldes`, your failure output is painted to a single file for easy review.
+With `flutter_test_goldens`, your failure output is painted to a single file for easy review.
  * **Widget Galleries:** Flutter developers often want to verify multiple configurations of a single widget, or multiple related widgets, at the same time.
 With `flutter_test_goldens`, you can easily paint a variety of widgets into a gallery,